shakes76/PatternAnalysis-2023/recognition/DanielPfisterSiameseNetwork/README.md

 ![PlotPrediciton](https://github.com/UQpfister/PatternAnalysis-2023/blob/topic-recognition/recognition/DanielPfisterSiameseNetwork/Images/PlotPrediciton.PNG)

 As a result, the project doesn't reach the goal of 0.8 accuracy.
 I tried different learning rates and convolutional networks, such as the resnet18 however, it was impossible to achieve more than 0.6 accuracy.
+I think it has to do something with the overfitting of the training.

 ## Using the code